Lord Jesus Christ in the 1611KJV

 7. The phrase Was returning means: 'He was going back to Ethiopia'.

-8. The phrase and sitting in his chariot read Esaias the prophet means: 'He was spending his time studying the word of God'.
+8. The phrase and sitting in his chariot read Esaias the prophet means: 'He was spending his time studying The word of God'.
 How many of us do the same while we travel when someone else is in charge of the driving?

 25. C8-S25 : What God's Holy Spirit told Philip to do next.
 Before, Philip was just told to Arise, and go toward the south unto the way that goeth down from Jerusalem unto Gaza, which is desert.
 He was not told why nor any detail on what he would do until after he obeyed.